-Jason Rudd has called asking for an update on the Project.
-He has a meeting with David Beverly and Heath Shuler today at 2:00 pm EDT.
+Jason Rudd has called asking for an update on the Beverly and Heath Shuler today at 2:00 pm EDT.
 He knows the 30 day SHPO review should be completed, therefore, wants an update.
 Attached are talking points that we plan to use in updating Jason today.
 They have been reviewed and concurred by OGC, Dan Ferry and Cultural Resources.